55: No Such Thing As Samurai Nail Clippers

 Intake of breath over there.
 Come on.

-And they had to march bareheaded through the streets and pay the university a fine of one penny for every scholar killed for 470 years and they did that until 1825 when the mayor decided this is getting ridiculous and
+And they had to march bareheaded through the streets and pay the university a fine fine of one penny for every scholar killed for 470 years and they did that until 1825 when the mayor decided it was getting ridiculous and

-the currency was changing so many times anyway it was very hard to know what to pay and it stopped but yeah the Scalaska Day riot can I just say I think we've done very well so far I've hardly been rude at all in this podcast because it's been penis penis penis up till now this last five episodes so yes there's been no filth whatsoever this podcast so far in all of of these first three facts.
+the currency was changing so many times anyway it was very hard to know what to pay and it stopped but yeah the Scholaska Day riot can I just say I think we've done very well so far I've hardly been rude at all in this podcast because it's been penis penis penis up till now this last five episodes so yes there's been no filth whatsoever this podcast so far in all of these first three facts

-Should we can we move on then?
-Yeah, sure.
+Should we can we move on now?
+Yeah sure

 Before you know it, you are drowning in software instead of growing your business.
 This is where Odoo comes in.